 - In the Hood

 Anthea & ConcordiaTwo young women held captive by Ghetsis.
 They were first seen being forced to perform before the Sacred Helix in a presentation of secrets of the Tenganist people.
+Later, they're freed from Ghetsis's custody and join the Tenganist Liberation Front to help the Prophet create a sanctuary for their people.

 - Broken Bird: Both of them.